 11) Stay-at-home parents that stay at home too long!
 These parents mirror to their children that the children’s needs are a full-time job and therefore they can’t be successful, wage-earning, purpose-driven adults and take care of their kids.
 These children grow up thinking they aren’t capable of taking care of their own needs, so they always depend on others to see or be aware of themselves.
 They also become overly dependent on a job, a relationship, or material goods to know and define themselves as successful.
 These children often become under-actualized adults.

 Solution: If you haven’t started back to the workplace yet by the time your child is 8-11 years old, get going!
 It’s time for you to go to work, even if that simply means volunteering for an organization you care about.
 Note: one that YOU care about, not your children’s school or choir, etc. Or, go to school and get some skills.
 In any case, now you need to mirror what it means to be alive with purpose.
 That is your child’s need—more than having you get them ready for school, or be home doing the domestic chores.

 12) Physically slapping, molesting or spanking a child.
 When an adult is unable to solve an issue (mainly because they don’t have the skills!) they reach out and hit the child.
-This creates a child who will reach out and hit other children, and then once they are adults, they will hit other adults, and then their own children.
+This adult has lost all control of their feelings and is lashing out unconsciously.
+Your child sees this and will see it as an example to reach out and hit other children, and then once they are adults, they will hit other adults, and then their own children.
 These children have challenges with impulse control, and usually suppressed rage.
 It goes against our basic integrity and dignity as humans to be physically violated in this way.
 Importantly, it also opens the door for your children to be hit by others.
 Physical violence endorsed by the parent creates physical violence as a reality for the rest of the child’s life.